-The unit features both MIDI DIN input and USB-MIDI Host input.
+The unit features MIDI DIN, built-in USB-MIDI Interface, and USB-MIDI Host input and output.
 Each of the 16 MIDI input channels can be assigned to a unique tuning table in POLY and MONO modes, for up to 2048 microtonal pitches output, providing full compatibility with microtonal controllers like the Tonal Plexus, microzone, and Terpstra keyboards, as well as more conventional multichannel controllers like MIDI guitars and MIDI organs.
 MTS and USR modes allow 128 pitches output.